-“If you’ve built rapport with your recruiter (which you absolutely should!) you can always ask something like, ‘where do you think I fall within the salary band?’, or ‘I was hoping to get closer to the top of the band, do you think that’s doable for someone with my skills and experience?,'” Daniela Herrera, director of recruitment operations and ED&I at R/GA, says.
+“If you’ve built rapport with your recruiter (which you absolutely should!) you can always ask something like, ‘where do you think I fall within the salary band?’, or ‘I was hoping to get closer to the top of the band, do you think that’s doable for someone with my skills and experience?’”
+Herrera says.
 “If the company you’re interested in is transparent with its offers, the recruiter might be able to give you some insight and advice before getting to the interview round.”

 Talking about salary early on ensures no one is surprised or disappointed later in the interview process, and no one wastes anyone else’s time.
 Just as you hope the recruiter will be transparent with their salary range, be transparent with your expectations.
-If you won’t accept an offer below a specific number, the first conversation with the recruiter is a good time to let them know.
+The first conversation with the recruiter is a good time to let them know if you won’t accept an offer below a specific number,

 “If I already told the candidate the max range and had an open line of communication with them all along, and they continue to negotiate, I will have to rescind the offer,” Pineda says.
 “If a company cannot pay more and we already let you know that, we are not a right fit and we can cut our losses now.”

 Why would a company rescind an offer for over-negotiating?
 From the company’s perspective, if you’re negotiating for higher than they’ve already told you they can offer, they assume you’re unsatisfied with the lower salary.
 So if you join the company at that lower salary, they’ll “spend all this time training you up only for you to ‘jump ship,’ look for other opportunities, or worse, destroy morale and team dynamics due to your unhappiness,” Pineda says.